rizdaprasetya/mt-alt-doc/en/core-api/bank-transfer.md

 # Core API Bank Transfer Integration
 <hr>
 Basic integration process for Bank Transfer (Virtual Account) is explained in this section.
 Your customers can make payments using the <i>Bank Transfer</i> payment method provided by Midtrans.
 You will be notified when customer completes the transaction using this option.
-A list of banks supported by Midtrans is given below.
+A list of banks supported by Midtrans is given below. </hr>

-<ol><li>BCA Virtual Account</li>
-    <li>BNI Virtual Account</li>
-    <li>BRI Virtual Account</li>
-    <li>Mandiri Bill Payment</li>
-    <li>Permata Virtual Account</li></ol>
+- BCA Virtual Account

+- BNI Virtual Account

+- BRI Virtual Account

+- Mandiri Bill Payment

+- Permata Virtual Account

 Although, Midtrans can accept transfer from any other banks, as long as it is real time transfer.
 For each respective bank, Midtrans creates a virtual account which is allocated to merchant.

-?> Please make sure to create your [Midtrans account](/en/midtrans-account/overview), before proceeding with this section.
+?>***Note:*** Please make sure to create your [Midtrans account](/en/midtrans-account/overview), before proceeding with this section.

 <details>
 <summary><b>Sequence Diagram</b></summary>
 <article>
-The overall Bank Transfer end-to-end payment process is illustrated in following sequence diagram:
+    The overall <i>Bank Transfer</i> end-to-end payment process is illustrated in following sequence diagram.